 PHIL 399.
 Research in Philosophy.
 1 Unit.

 A writing intensive seminar designed to prepare students for the senior project.
 Prerequisite: Completion of at least two Philosophy courses.
-Writing intensive course.
+Writing enhanced course.
 Offered every spring semester; should be taken in the junior year.

 PHIL 400.
 Department Seminar.
 1 Unit.